nesi/snakemake_workshop/docs/workshop_material/supplementary/99_appendix_setup_on_your_machine.md

-# Appendix - Setup on your machine using conda
+# Supp.
+1 - Setup on your machine using conda